RikshaDriver/adventurer3-orcaslicer-profile/README.md

 ## 3. Usage

-Reload Orca Slicer once all details have been added
+Reload Orca Slicer once all details have been added.

 Find the Adventurer 3 and select the relevant nozzle.

-Tweak settings as necessary and enjoy.
+Tweak print/profile settings as necessary and enjoy.